tjr214/obsidian-ai-helper/temp.md

 There are other chatbot plugins for Obsidian, but they are not focused on the agentic loop, tool-calling, or MCP.
 Nor do they have Youtube or audio transcription capabilities.
 Finally, they don't have the "Time Capsule" or "Research" modes -- or ANYTHING similar.

 Essentially, outside of the very basic chatbot functionality, this plugin is unique.
 (Other chatbots for Obsidian do not even support multiple chat sessions in tabs!)

+# Follow-up

+Let me know how that all sounds.
+Anything ambiguous we need to clear up?
+Anything that needs to be added or changed?